Department of Nutrition

 This course will involve the study of the research and evidence-based guidelines behind Medical Nutrition Therapy (MNT) recommendations for the principal nutrition-related disease conditions through analysis of case histories.
 The relationship of food and nutrition to medicine; physiological and clinical basis of disease processes; and medical, surgical, and evidence-based nutrition therapies for acute and chronic disease conditions will be addressed through lectures, case discussions, simulation activities, assigned readings, programmed learning guides, and class presentations.
 This course includes an onsite orientation to the dietetic internship program.
 Course is restricted to Dietetic Interns.

-Pre / Co requisites: NTD 616 requires prerequisites of NTD 503, NTD 515, NTD 517, NTD 600, NTD 610, NTD 612; and either admission to the Dietetic Internship Track or admission to the Post Masters Dietetic Internship Certificate program.
+NTD 616 Prerequisite: Successful completion of NTD 503, NTD 515, NTD 517, NTD 600, NTD 610, and NTD 612, with a minimum grade of C-; either admission to the Dietetic Internship Track or admission to the Post Masters Dietetic Internship Certificate program.

 Distance education offering may be available.